SyncEngine/docs/docs/user/flows.md

 ![SyncEngine Flow Example](../img/flow/flow-example.png)

-Flows execute routines **in sequence** by default, but advanced configurations allow you to run certain routines **in parallel** for better performance.
+Flows execute routines **in sequence** by default, but we are working hard to support advanced configurations that allow you to run routines **in parallel** for better performance and flexibility.

 ---